kfirtoledo/CloudPilot_Project/README.md

     ![alt text](./ReadMe/two_proxy_acceleration.png)
 2) Cloud proxy allocation Algorithms:
 This component contains simulation and algorithms for choosing the best proxies location.
 There are five different algorithms: Flow greedy FCT, Flow greedy cost, one proxy greedy, two proxy greedy and two proxy greedy with RollBack.
-With this algorithm, you can find the best location for placing proxies acceleration that can be done with the first component.
+With those algorithms, you can find the best location for placing proxies acceleration that can be done with the first component.

 ## Supported cloud platforms